We’ll help you track down the best finance deal for your HMO rental property

 What are the typical lender criteria for HMO mortgages?

-In order to offer you finance, most lenders will ask that you have at least one or two years of landlord experience behind you.
+In order to offer you finance for an HMO property, most lenders will ask that you have at least one or two years of landlord experience behind you.
 However, as we mentioned earlier, there are companies out there that are willing to offer HMO mortgages to new investors – so if this is your first foray into the Buy to Let arena, there’s every chance our brokers will be able to find a deal that meets your needs.

 Your HMO mortgage lender will need to know: